-Choosing a health plan is an important decision that can affect the health and financial stability of you and your family.
+In light of the COVID-19 pandemic, it is more important now than ever to choose a healthcare plan that will provide meaningful coverage without impacting your financial stability.
 If you understand the basic components of a health plan and how out-of-pocket costs are calculated, you will be better suited to select a plan that meets your needs.